jhellerstein/cs286-sp24/index.md

 # Graduate Database Systems (Spring 2024)
+**Enrollment:** This course is designed for CS PhD students.
+CS grad students have priority for enrollment.
+If space permits, other qualified students may be allowed in.

+Prerequisites include
+  * One of {CS262A, CS294-248}
+  * CS186 or equivalent

-**Enrollment:** All students will be admitted off the waitlist.
-Interested students should fill out [the enrollment form](https://forms.gle/Dz9WTAWw7yeTXyD6A), regardless of prerequistes completed.
+All students will be admitted off the waitlist.
+Interested students should **fill out [the enrollment form](https://forms.gle/Dz9WTAWw7yeTXyD6A),** regardless of prerequistes completed.
 {: .announcement}

 * **When**: *Tuesday/Thursday 2:00-3:30 PM*